combio-dku/StringFix/README.md

 ## Command line usage of StringFix

-`run_sfix.py` is the python script that can be run in a terminal.
-Download `run_sfix.py` to your local directory and simply run the script `python3 run_sfix.py` in a terminal to see the available parameters.
+`run_sfix.py` is a python script that can be run in a terminal.
+Download `run_sfix.py` to your local directory and simply run the script by typing `python3 run_sfix.py` in a terminal to see the available parameters.
 According to what information is provided, StringFix is run in one of the following 2 modes of operation.

 1. Genome-guided mode: requires only SAM or BAM file (a mandatory parameter)